dskarbrevik/bmoney/README.md

 Rocket Money allows users to export their financial transactions to a CSV file.
 Rocket Money (through their partnered service Plaid) provide transactions up to two years ago.

-Budget Money (this tool) provides an easy way to  takes in one or more of these CSVs in order to produce statistics and visualizations to help a user better understand their spending and achieve their budgeting goals.
+Budget Money (this tool) builds ontop of these CSVs:
 - Merge multiple Rocket Money CSV export files into one highly portable JSONL file
+- In browser app (streamlit)
-- Display and easily edit your data
+    - Display and easily edit all your data
-- Extends Rocket Money metadata:
-    - Custom categories
-    - "Shared expenses" to make it easier to separate expenses with partners
-- Metrics and visualization dashboard to see category spending habit in more detail
+    - Custom Metrics and visualization dashboard to see category spending habit in more detail
+- Map Rocket Money categories to your own custom categories
-- Export category spend data to Google Sheets
+- Export shared transaction and category spend data to Google Sheets to

 ## Installation